LispCookbook/cl-cookbook/variables.md

 ```
 Evaluate the current toplevel form.

-Use ‘slime-re-evaluate-defvar’ if the from starts with ’(defvar’
+Use "slime-re-evaluate-defvar" if the from starts with "(defvar".
 ```